r-lib/scales/cran-comments.md

 I ran revdep checks on the 272 reverse dependencies (complete results at https://github.com/hadley/scales/blob/master/revdep).
-There were issues with three packages; one of these issues appears unrelated to `scales`.
-The package maintainers were notified of the issues that are related to `scales` changes on 10 August 2017.
+There were issues with three packages; one of these issues appears unrelated to `scales`, and one has since been fixed.
+The maintainer of the `incidence` package was notified of the issue that is related to `scales` changes on 10 August 2017.